thunzard/Face-Mask-Detection-And-Social-Distancing-Monitoring/README.md

 * Wait for some time as it will process the whole mask detection code.
 * Enjoy output if your webcam is working properly.

-# For Social Distancing program
+# For Social Distancing Program
 * Open the path of the social distancing detection folder in the anaconda prompt.
 * Now we have to create a python vertual environment in order to execute this code.
 * So give the command, 'pip install virtualenv' this will install the virtual environment.